WilliamPreddy/PreddySQLHub/README.md

-## Analyzing data, using PostgreSQL, from Rockbuster Stealth
+## Analyzing data, using PostgreSQL, for Rockbuster Stealth

 ### Objective